Unity-Technologies/marathon-envs/README.md

 ## Preview MarathonEnvs using the **[Web Demo](http://marathonenvs.joebooth.com)**

-**MarathonEnvs** enables the reproduction of these benchmarks within Unity ml-agents using Unity’s native physics simulator, PhysX.
+**MarathonEnvs** is a set of high-dimensional continuous control benchmarks using Unity’s native physics simulator, PhysX.
+MarathonEnvs can be trained using Unity ML-Agents or any OpenAI Gym compatable algorthem.
 MarathonEnvs maybe useful for:

 * Video Game researchers interested in apply bleeding edge robotics research into the domain of locomotion and AI for video games.
-* Traditional academic researchers looking to leverage the strengths of Unity and ML-Agents along with the body of existing research and benchmarks provided by projects such as the [DeepMind Control Suite](https://github.com/deepmind/dm_control), or [OpenAI Mujoco](http://gym.openai.com/envs/#mujoco) environments.
+* Academic researchers looking to leverage the strengths of Unity and ML-Agents along with the body of existing research and benchmarks provided by projects such as the [DeepMind Control Suite](https://github.com/deepmind/dm_control), or [OpenAI Mujoco](http://gym.openai.com/envs/#mujoco) environments.

 *Note: This project is the result of a contribution from [Joe Booth (@Sohojo)](https://github.com/Sohojoe), a member of the Unity community who currently maintains the repository.
 As such, the contents of this repository are not officially supported by Unity Technologies.*

 ---

-## What's new in MarathonEnvs-v2.0.0-alpha.1
+## What's new in MarathonEnvs-v2.0.0-alpha.2

 ### WebGL Demo / Support for in browser